hipnologo/data_fallacies/README.md

 ## Acknowledgements

-This app was based on the Data Fallacies to Avoid article by Nina Zumel and John Mount.
+This app was based on the Data Fallacies to Avoid article by [Visualcapitalist] (https://www.visualcapitalist.com/here-are-15-common-data-fallacies-to-avoid).
 The dataset used in this app is synthetic and was created using NumPy.
 The plots were generated using Seaborn

 ## License